DaveEveritt/socket-chat-example/README.md

 # A socket.io chat example

-Taken from [Get Started: Chat application](https://socket.io/get-started/chat/) on the socket.io website.
+Taken from [Get Started: Chat application](https://socket.io/get-started/chat/) on the socket.io website ([original code](https://github.com/socketio/chat-example.git)).

 The original tutorial used JQuery, this is rewritten to use pure JavaScript.

 ## Notes

 Socket.IO enables the sending and receiving any events required, with any data: objects that can be encoded as JSON as well as binary data.

+## TO DO

+These are from the original tutorial

+- [ ] Broadcast a message to connected users when someone connects or disconnects
+- [ ] Add support for nicknames
+- [ ] Don’t send the sender's message to them, just append the message directly on enter
+- [ ] Add “{user} is typing” functionality
+- [ ] Show who’s online
+- [ ] Add private messaging
+- [ ] Share your improvements!

 ## Resources